trackmania-rl/tmrl/README.md

 Different observation spaces are available in TMRL:

-- A LIDAR measurement computed from real-time screenshots in tracks with black borders.
+- A LIDAR measurement is computed from real-time screenshots in tracks with black borders.
-- An history of several such LIDAR measurements (typically the last 4 time-steps).
+- A history of several such LIDAR measurements (typically the last 4 time-steps).
-- An history of raw screenshots (typically 4).
+- A history of raw screenshots (typically 4).

 In addition, we provide the norm of the velocity as part of the observation space in all our experiments.